Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Home page redesign

-- I would like to redesign the home screen so there are more sections, making it easier to find a campaign that you want to donate to, and also highlight some specific campaigns easier.
+I would like to redesign the home screen with more sections to make it easier to find a campaign you want to donate to and highlight some specific campaigns.

 <span
 id="credits">